top of page

 These people are often inconsistent, wanting closeness but also having problems with intimacy.
 They may often appear to be on edge and unsure how to act.

-Being very anxious about a partner leaving usually has a negative effect on the relationship and a person’s behaviour within it.
-Although it’s good not to become complacent in a partnership, when anxiety becomes consuming or overwhelming we become fixated on it and start to lose perspective.
+Being overly anxious about a partner leaving often negatively impacts the relationship and one's behavior within it.
+While it's important not to become complacent in a partnership, when anxiety becomes overwhelming, it can cause us to fixate and lose perspective.

-Anxiety breeds jealousy and mistrust and can make people very demanding of their partner.
-They might place unrealistically high expectations on the other person and relationship.
-Some people become very needy and start arguments which can then lead to a self fulfilling prophecy as they push their partner away.
-Other people internalise the fear and become emotionally unavailable towards potential or existing partners, unable to communicate their fears and vulnerabilities.
+Anxiety fosters jealousy and mistrust and can make individuals very demanding of their partner.
+They may impose unrealistically high expectations on both the person and the relationship.
+Some individuals become very needy and initiate arguments, which can lead to a self-fulfilling prophecy as they push their partner away.
+Others internalize the fear and become emotionally unavailable to potential or current partners, unable to express their fears and vulnerabilities.

 Signs of Attachment Issues